Blessing Hospital is a 307-bed “not-for-profit” hospital located in Adams County, Illinois at:

 Quincy Illinois Medical Malpractice Lawyers

 If your loved one was harmed or injured while a patient at Blessing Hospital, your damages may be related to medical malpractice.
-Rosenfeld Injury Lawyers remain committed to providing protection to those harmed by medical errors in every hospital, nursing home or doctor office setting.
+Rosenfeld Injury Lawyers LLC remain committed to providing protection to those harmed by medical errors in every hospital, nursing home or doctor office setting.

 Contact our personal injury attorneys today at (888) 424-5757 to discuss the merits of your claim.
 All information you share with our offices remains confidential.
 Our lawyers will handle every aspect of your case including filing the necessary documents and paperwork for a case handled in Adams County.